-We’re the Atkinson Foundation — a Canadian charitable foundation fighting the good fight for more than 75 years.
+We’re the Atkinson Foundation — a Canadian charitable foundation that has been fighting the good fight for more than 75 years.

 We’re supporting once-in-a-generation legislative reforms to modernize employment standards and labour relations.